bossmido/tag-surfer/README.md

 Once you got familiar with Ctags and tags in general you can proceed with the installation:

-* **Windows:** At the [Ctags homepage](http://ctags.sourceforge.net) you can find a link to download a zipped file containig the *ctags* executable for Windows.
-Download it and put it where can be found in your `%PATH%` environment variable..
+* **Windows:** At the [Ctags homepage](http://ctags.sourceforge.net) you can find a link to download a zipped file containing the *ctags* executable for Windows.
+Download it and put it where can be found in your `%PATH%`.

 * **Linux:** Most distributions provide a package for *ctags* so you need to search for instructions specific to your distribution.
 Just be sure that once installed it can be found in your `$PATH`.